elastisys/compliantkubernetes/docs/operator-manual/disaster-recovery.md

 ```

 This command will wait until the restore has finished.
-You can also do partial restorations, e.g. just restoring one namespace, by using different arguments.
+You can also do partial restorations, e.g. just restoring one Namespace, by using different arguments.
 You can also restore from manual backups by using the flag `--from-backup <backup-name>`

 Persistent Volumes are only restored if a Pod with the backup annotation is restored.